 Resident within the compressed archives is a collection of data files like these:

 Depending on your schedule (hourly or daily), the volume of files will vary.
-However, regardless of your schedule the data feeds are somewhat disorganized, especially if they need to get loaded into a warehouse.
+However, regardless of your schedule the data feeds could be more organized, especially if they need to get loaded into a warehouse.
 This is where the Openbridge Adobe Data Feed preprocessor comes in.

 How The Openbridge Adobe Data Feed Integration Works

-The goal of the Openbridge Adobe data feed preprocessor is to monitor, process, route and deliver Adobe data feeds to downstream services for loading into a destination warehouse.
+The Openbridge Adobe data feed preprocessor aims to monitor, process, route and deliver Adobe data feeds to downstream services for loading into a destination warehouse.

 Step 1: Define Your Adobe Data Feeds